datomatic/enum-helper/README.md

-### Descriptions
+### Descriptions & Translations
 This helper permits to have a description of each case of an enum.
+Work with both singular language and multilingual application.
-This is useful when you need descriptions to characterize the cases better or have the code base in English, but the application language is different.
-If you have a multilanguage application consider using [translations](#translations) instead.
+This is useful when you need descriptions to characterize the cases better or in a multilingual context.

 The helper is not included on the base `EnumHelper` trait and does not depend on it, so if you need it you must use `EnumDescription` and implement the abstract `description()` method to define the descriptions.
 You can use it on both pure enums and `BackedEnum`.